JakubW88/blog/app/themes/hugo-clarity/README.md

 ### Forcing light or dark mode

-By default, sites authored using Clarity will load in the browser with the user's system-wide settings.
+By default, sites authored using All4forCloud will load in the browser with the user's system-wide settings.
 I.e., if the underlying OS is set to dark mode, the site will automatically load in dark mode.
 Regardless of the default mode, a UI control switch exists to override the theme mode at the user's discretion.

 In order to override this behavior and force one mode or another, add either `enforceLightMode` or `enforceDarkMode` to your `config.toml` file.
 If neither value is present, add it.